kousu/omapboot/README.md

 Troubleshooting
 ---------------

+* Check your cables and try again.
+This is hardware we're dealing with, afterall.
 * If you're on OpenBSD, make sure you have no other ugen(4) devices active (I'll fix this, but right now I just have to say sorry)
 * If the device is not responding at all, try uncommenting the ASIC ID lines to ensure you're talking to the right thing
 * If the device is dropping you after x-loader uploads, try tweaking `sleep(1)` in `OMAP.boot()` and file a bug report, please.